Int8 Inference

 • \(Q_{w} = \frac{127}{R_{w}}\) is the quantization factor for weights.

-The quantized activation, weights, and bias values are calculated as:
+The quantized activation and weights values are calculated as:

 • \(\alpha_{u8} = \lceil Q_{\alpha} \alpha_{f32} \rceil \in [0,255]\),